 An advantage of centralized computer centre is that they provide for standardization in the collection of data and the release of information.
 There are also some economies of scale.
-Centralized computer centre reduces the need for multiple hardware, software, space, personnel and databases.
+Centralized computer centre reduces the need for multiple hardware's, software's, space, personnel and databases.
 It may be possible to recruit more qualified personnel in a central facility.